jwstegemann/fritz2-docs/Repositories.md

 ## Resource

-When defining the data class you want to share via `Repository`, you must define a `Resource` for it.
+When defining the data class you want to share using a `Repository`, you must define a `Resource` for it to define, how to derive a unique id from an instance of your data class and how your data class can be (de-)serialized.
 You can of course use [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) for this.
 Annotate your data class (here `Person`) with `@Serializable` and then write the following serializer next to your class (in `commonMain` section):